mannbiher/DeepLearningForHealthCareProject/README.md

 python FLANNEL/ensemble_step1.py --arch inception_v3 --epochs=200 --crop_size=299 -ck_n=50 --cv=cv1 -j=4
 ```

-Or you could use [train_model.sh](src/train_model.sh) script in src folder, which run
+Or you could use [train_model.sh](src/train_model.sh) script in src folder,
-all five folds using appropriate parameters for each model.
+which run all five folds using appropriate parameters for each model.
+This
+scripts trains each model on 200 epochs and then evaluate the trained model.
+There are total six models trained and it takes around 36 hours for training
+and evaluation to finish on AWS p3.2xlarge instance.

 ```bash
 ./train_model.sh